 The government of Spain sent Jose de Escandon to inspect South Texas, and he recommended that the Presidio La Bahia be moved further south to better protect the settlements along the Rio Grande.
 Escandon chose a location along the San Antonio River and established the Presidio at its present location in 1749.

-At the end of the Seven-Years War in 1767, Spain inspected the surviving forts in Texas and ordered them all closed, as the French were no longer a threat.
-Only the Presidio La Bahia was to remain open, which the Spanish government ordered to be rebuilt with stone.
-Now being the only Spanish fort between the Rio Grande and Mississippi, the Presidio became an important stopover for military and trade routes, and was the second most important point in Texas next to San Antonio de Bexar.
+At the end of the Seven Years War in 1767, Spain inspected the surviving forts in Texas and ordered them all closed, as the French were no longer a threat.
+Only the Presidio La Bahia, which the Spanish government ordered to be rebuilt with stone, was to remain open.
+Now being the only Spanish fort between the Rio Grande and Mississippi, the Presidio became an important stopover for military and trade routes and was the second most important point in Texas next to San Antonio de Bexar.

 Presidio La Bahia & the Mexican War of Independence